sambrashaw/apreca/README.md

 If you have any suggestions on how I can improve Apreca to make it better, create an issue on the repo.

-Buzz me at [@TRSamBrashaw](https://twitter.com/sambrashaw) if you have any questions.
+Buzz me at [@TRSamBrashaw](https://twitter.com/sambrashaw) on Twitter if you have any questions.